wzhorton/ubuntu_setup/README.md

 ### Primary Setup Script

 Clone using `git clone https://github.com/wzhorton/ubuntu_setup` into user's home directory.
 Be sure to have sudo privelages.
 Move into the new directory and run the main file with `./main.sh` to execute the primary setup sequence.
 If needed (not likely), make it executable by first running `chmod +x main.sh`.
 Be prepared to respond to prompts (which are mostly front loaded).
-Expect 15 minutes of run time (mainly from the Citra build).
+Expect 30 minutes of run time (mainly from the graphics drivers and the Citra build).

 ### Post Execution Setup